SBSoftwareDev/toolbox/notes/React.md

 ### Props
 Shorthand for properties.
-Props are the properties of components that can be used like normal JS arguments.
+Props are the properties of components that can be accessed like a JS object.
 You can think of React components almost like 'Custom HTML elements'.
 You are able to add custom attributes to these, unlike classic HTML elements.
 Here is an example:
 ```